 The Verzasca Dam in the southern Canton of Ticino is the location for the opening action sequence in the James Bond movie Golden Eye, where the hero is seen jumping of the 220m-high dam walls into the narrow valley below.
 It’s a spectacular sight in itself but intrepid bikers can follow in Bond’s slipstream by throwing themselves off the world’s second highest bungy jump down the face of the concrete wall (the highest bungy jump is in South Africa).

 3. The Matterhorn

-The Matterhorn is the most spectacular mountain in the world and probably the most identifiable.
+The Matterhorn is the most spectacular mountain in the world and probably the most identifiable, therefore, touring in Switzerland wouldn’t be complete without visiting it.
 Triangular in shape, it was the inspiration for the Toblerone and can be viewed in all its pyramidal glory from the village of Zermatt in the Canton of Valais.